From April, 2016

-The Board of Directors of Virginia Repertory Theatre proudly announces Nathaniel Shaw as the new Artistic Director.
-Shaw will consult with Virginia Rep remotely from New York starting July 1 until he relocates to Richmond permanently in October with his wife Lisa Rumbauskas and their children.
-After 41 years as the Founding Artistic Director, Bruce Miller will transition to Founding Producer and will focus his efforts on education and fundraising.
-Phil Whiteway will continue as Managing Director.
+The Board of Directors of Virginia Repertory Theatre proudly announced Nathaniel Shaw as the new Artistic Director in 2016.
+After 41 years as the Founding Artistic Director, Bruce Miller transitioned to Founding Producer and now focuses his efforts on education and fundraising.
+Phil Whiteway continues as Managing Director.

 Board member Don Garber led the transition team that interviewed candidates from a national pool of 52 applicants.
 “We are delighted to welcome Nathaniel to Virginia Rep. He impressed the board committee with his broad experience as a director, actor, dancer and choreographer, and with his energy and respect for what Bruce and Phil have accomplished.
 We think he is the right person to build on their legacy.”

-Virginia Rep will hold several events in the fall to welcome Shaw, who spoke of his excitement.
+Virginia Rep held several events to welcome Shaw, who spoke of his excitement.
 “I am thrilled to be joining the wonderful staff and devoted board of Virginia Rep, and the passionate and talented Richmond theater community.
 My wife and I are extremely excited about raising our family in the vibrant city of Richmond.
 I cannot wait to start this wild and wonderful ride.”

 Shaw was born in Menlo, California, but spent much of his childhood in Arizona.
 He began his career as a professional dancer, following in the footsteps of his parents who were both in modern dance until they assumed tenured faculty positions at Arizona State University.
 After receiving a BA in Musical Theater from the University of Northern Colorado, Shaw moved to New York to pursue a career in theater and dance.
 He was a member of the Paul Taylor Dance Company for three years with featured roles in many Taylor classics and originating roles in new productions such as Spring Rounds and Banquet of Vultures.
 Nathaniel Shaw’s father, Cliff Keuter also danced for Mr. Taylor.